Chemistry Europe Fellows

 • Current Wiley-VCH staff and senior editorial staff of Chemistry Europe titles are not eligible to be nominees.

-• Nomination for other awards—including national or regional Chemistry Europe member society awards—does not disqualify a member from being nominated.
+• Nomination for other awards—including national or regional Chemistry Europe member society awards or the Chemistry Europe Award—does not disqualify a member from being nominated.

 Nominators

-• Current members of the Wiley-VCH staff, Chemistry Europe title’s senior editorial staff, and represenatives of the Chemistry Europe societies are eligible to be nominators.
+• Current members of the Chemistry Europe societies, Chemistry Europe title’s senior editorial staff, Represenatives of the Chemistry Europe societies as well as Wiley-VCH staff are eligible to be nominators.

 • Self-nominations are not accepted.